seanlau1994/100-days-of-code/log.md

 Today's progress: Some CSS work and researching

 Thoughts: Many skills I am still not able to use them in the real project, working on the css today and did many research and now I am more understand the different between border-box and content-box and why I want to use them, also the difference between em and rem.
 Recap the position properties I thought I still need learn more about where or in which senarios I should apply them.

+Day 6: Oct 25th, 2021

+Today's progress: adding some css to the container div and form of my project

+Thoughts: The main thing I was focus on today is try to add line break to different labels and inputs element in the form.
+The demo projects is using display:flex, but seems the radio options still list in row.
+I assumed it has been fixed somewhere in the later css properties.
+I did some research and used display:block for my label element.